 Tasked with promoting interfaith dialogue across campus, 14 students from across many religions will live and work together to provide the College and the wider Middlebury community with educational, philanthropic, and social programming.

 The Interfaith Community is filling a really important role in my life.
 For me, faith and spirituality are founded on asking questions and exploring possibilities.
 What do I believe?
 What do I believe in?
 How do I see the world?
 How do I make meaning of life?
 These questions become much more interesting and powerful in community.
 Everyone’s different perspectives lead to new and interesting thoughts, sparking different questions in turn.
 Our Interfaith Community is a nurturing area, that feels simultaneously challenging and comforting.
 It feels really nice to be able to discuss deep questions without judgement or competition.
 It’s a space to learn without ever feeling the pressure to prove oneself or to be “right.”
 And everyone is great fun to be with.
-Our Interfaith Community is one of the things I most look forward to in my week.

 Selection is based primarily on the applicant’s expressed commitment to fully participate in an intentional residential environment, and with special attention given to the overall distribution of identities (religious/spiritual and non-religious/spiritual) in the house.